The Stanford Rape Case: A Different Conversation

 Prevention requires a complex web of intersecting changes.
 Certainly we need to continue to shift our societal response in a way that fully and exclusively attributes responsibility for sexual assault to perpetrators.
 We need to be willing to invest public funds into services for at-risk families and communities, since we know that early adversity increases risk for criminal behavior, including sexual assault.
 We devote enormous resources to incarceration and sex offender registries for perpetrators, and to foster care placements for maltreated children.
 Unfortunately, these interventions occur after abuse; they are not prevention.

 Meanwhile, sexual assault treatment centers and rehabilitative programs for offenders are among the first items to be cut from legislative budgets each year, despite research indicating that they reduce victim trauma, are cost-effective, and improve public safety.
 Our investments in prisons and punitive policies have come with a sacrifice of resources for evidence-based services that promote victim healing and successful outcomes for perpetrators.
 Every dollar spent on increasingly punitive sanctions is a dollar not available for victims and the agencies that serve them.
 Investing in responsive and preventive interventions for victims and offenders can help prevent future sexual victimization.

 A society that measures justice only in the length of a prison term is limited in its capacity to effect change and reduce harm.
 Let’s move the conversation toward understanding the needs of survivors in their healing journey, and fashion our responses accordingly.

-Dr. Jill Levenson is an Associate Professor of Social Work at Barry University in Miami Shores, Florida.
-Dr. Alissa Ackerman is an Associate Professor of Social Work and Criminal Justice at University of Washington Tacoma.
+Dr. Jill Levenson is a Professor of Social Work at Barry University in Miami Shores, Florida.